septentrio-gnss/mosaicHAT/README.md

 #### 1.4.2	First Antenna
 The first antenna SMA connector is directly connected to ANT1 pad.
 ANT1 is ESD-protected within the module and carries DC voltage.
 For more details on antennas check mosaic's [Hardware Manual](HWManual.pdf)

 The nominal input impedence of the RF line is 50 Ohms.
 Thus, antenna trace should have a charachtaristic impdence (Zo) of 50 Ohms.
-Line impedence could be measured by different tools, such as the freeware Saturn PCB toolkit.
+Line impedence could be measured by different tools, such as the freeware [Saturn PCB toolkit](https://saturnpcb.com/pcb_toolkit).

 <img src="line_impdence.PNG" width="60%">

+Right Zo (45-55 Ohms) could be reached by adjusting the width of RF line (Conductor Width) having PCB specifications fixed.
+Frequency is set to 1575 MHz as the GPS L1 Frequency.
+Conductor Hight is the thickness of the dielectric material between Top layer and the next copper layer which depends on manufacturing service and specifications.

+// ask about the freq

 #### 1.4.3	Second Antenna